Alexander (1806 ship): Career

+By one study, in 1807, twelve British vessels involved in transporting enslaved people were lost, with none being lost while homeward bound.
+This study obviously missed Alexander, perhaps because Lloyd's List did not describe Alexander as a homeward-bound Guineaman.
+During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.

 Alexander quickly returned to British ownership, though it is not entirely clear how.
 She may have been the "English Ship Alexander, laden with Indigo, Cotton, Copper, and Dry Wood" that the Royal Navy captured in the harbour on 21 December 1807 when the Danish island of Saint Thomas capitulated to the forces under Rear-Admiral the Honourable Sir Alexander Cochrane.

 Captain Josiah Perrin acquired a letter of marque on 23 September 1808.

 In the middle of March 1810, an Alexander was on shore near Rio Grande.
 She was on her way from Liverpool to Pernambuco.
 Earlier, on 11 October 1809, Alexander, of Liverpool, Pince [sic], master, had arrived at Rio de Janeiro from Liverpool.

 Alexander, Surflen, master, last appeared in Lloyd's List's ship arrival and departure data as sailing from Cork on 18 January 1815, bound for Bermuda together with a number of other vessels.
 Alexander was last listed in 1816.

 By early 1816 Captain Surflen was master of a different Alexander, sailing to India.